 There are exceptions, however, so seeking legal advice from a professional is advised when drawing up a will or dealing with inheritance tax for you Switzerland retirement.

-Retirement pensions in Switzerland
+Pensions in Switzerland

 A vital part of retiring to Switzerland is ensuring an adequate pension income to support yourself while living there.